Decoding general error correcting codes and the role of complementarity: Decoding errors in the Hayden-Preskill protocol

-We first show a general property about the minimum eigenvalue of a marginal state after the application of a Haar random unitary.
-In Proposition~\ref{Prop:conc}, the systems' labeling, $A$ and $B$, are not those in the Hayden-Preskill protocol.
+To show~\cref{Thm:result3}, we first show a general property about the minimum eigenvalue of a marginal state after the application of a Haar random unitary.
+In~\cref{Prop:conc}, the labeling of the systems, $A$ and $B$, are general and not those in the Hayden-Preskill protocol.

 \begin{proposition} Let $AB$ be a composite system, and $d_A$ and $d_B$ be the dimensions of $A$ and $B$, respectively.
 For a mixed state $\rho^{AB}$ with rank $r$ and a Haar random unitary $U^{AB}$, let $\rho_U^{B}$ be $\tr_A[\cU^{AB}(\rho^{AB})]$.
 For any $\epsilon>2 (1 - r \lambda_{\rm min}(\rho^{AB}))$,